Real-Time Inventory

 A single source of truth surfaced stock risk early, reduced reconciliation, and made decisions faster and more reliable.

-The core design challenge wasn't just showing inventory.
+The core design challenge was not just showing inventory.
 It was defining how inventory changed state across purchasing, receiving, project allocation, location transfers, and asset-level tracking.
-I worked with PM and engineering to align on a shared model so the UI could explain why an item was available, allocated, incoming, or low-stock instead of showing a flat quantity with no context.
+A flat quantity would not explain why an item was available, allocated, incoming, or low-stock.

 For handoff, I documented how allocations, multi-location states, and receiving/reordering rules affect available inventory, so UI behavior stays consistent as the system model gets implemented.
 The shared data model was aligned with engineering first, so the UI explains state rather than just showing flat quantities.